-- Seventy-six percent of principals had advertised actual vacancy secondary teaching positions between the start of term 4 2022 and 20 March 2023. - The number of jobs advertised ranged from one to eight per advertising school. - There were 253 actual vacancy positions advertised. - Sixty-eight percent of positions advertised were permanent vacancies and 32% were fixed term. - Full data was provided for 199 jobs for which the appointment period had closed.
+- 76% of principals had advertised actual vacancy secondary teaching positions between the start of term 4 2022 and 20 March 2023. - The number of jobs advertised ranged from 1 to 8 per advertising school. - There were 253 actual vacancy positions advertised. - 68% of positions advertised were permanent vacancies and 32% were fixed term. - Full data was provided for 199 jobs for which the appointment period had closed.